clowee/The-Technical-Debt-Dataset/README.md

 ## How to cite

+Please, cite as "The Technical Debt Dataset, Version 1.0 [1]"

-Valentina Lenarduzzi, Nyyti Saarimäki, Davide Taibi.
+[1] Valentina Lenarduzzi, Nyyti Saarimäki, Davide Taibi.
 The Technical Debt Dataset.
 Proceedings for the 15th Conference on Predictive Models and Data Analytics in Software Engineering.
 Brazil.
 2019.

 ```
 @INPROCEEDINGS{Lenarduzzi2019,